prateekssethi/prateekssethi/README.md

 📊 **Data Visualizer & BI Developer**
 🎯 Passionate about transforming data into actionable insights

-I design interactive and user-friendly dashboards using **Power BI**, with a focus on performance, clarity, and data storytelling.
+I design & develop interactive and user-friendly dashboards, with a focus on performance, clarity, and data storytelling.
 I also bring UI/UX design skills to create dashboards that are not just functional but intuitive.

 ## 💼 Core Skills
 - **Microsoft Fabric | Power BI | DAX | Power Query | SQL | Excel**